hayesr/bridgeport/README.md

 ##### Why MongoDB?
-Is it because the Interwebz said it has WEBSCALE?? :scream: ÑNo.
-In CMS's I've worked with in the past, when a page is rendered a bunch of joins are performed to get the main content and various blocks and pieces together.
+Is it because the Interwebz said it has WEBSCALE?? :scream: â€”No. In CMS's I've worked with in the past, when a page is rendered a bunch of joins are performed to get the main content and various blocks and pieces together.
 The idea of a schema-less document-store database seems to fit better here.
 Plus, building anything without worrying about the schema is wonderful.

 ##### Why Mercury Editor?
 My use case involves users who are pretty confortable with M$ Word, but the notion of admin-modes and TinyMCE boxes is hard for them to follow.
 It's a huge usability boost when the final content looks exactly like it did when they entered the content.